-So you can imagine our surprise when we learned that some of the ingredients synonymous with authentic Italian food originally come from other parts of the globe.
+So you can imagine our surprise when we learned that some of the ingredients synonymous with authentic Italian food originally came from other parts of the globe.

 Case in point: the tomato.
-It’s nearly impossible to imagine pizza or a Caprese salad without it, right?
+It’s nearly impossible to imagine pizza or a Caprese salad without it.
 Yet tomatoes aren’t originally from Italy.
 And the tomato is by no means an anomaly.
 You might be surprised to learn a few other ingredients that aren’t native to Italy.

-But, before we get into that, let’s explore the ingredients that call Italy home.
-Here are seven foods that originated from Italy and three that didn’t yet are crucial to traditional Italian cooking.
+But before we get into that, let’s explore the ingredients that call Italy home.
+Here are seven foods that originated from Italy and three that didn’t yet crucial to traditional Italian cooking.
 Plus, we’re sharing ways to use each in your kitchen.

 Iconic Ingredients That Originated In Italy

-Okay, technically, olives are native to the Mediterranean region at large, where they’re believed to date as far back as 6,000 years ago.
+Technically, olives are native to the Mediterranean region and are believed to date as far back as 6,000 years ago.

-Even so, it’s difficult to talk about Italian food without referencing olives.
-The country is home to at least 400 varieties of olives, including native regional types with their own characteristics.
+Even so, it isn’t easy to talk about Italian food without referencing olives.
+The country is home to at least 400 varieties of olives, including native regional types with their characteristics.

 As we’ve mentioned before, olives and olive oil are essential ingredients to Italian cooking.
-Olives are found throughout traditional Italian cuisines, including as snacks during aperitivo hour, in braised dishes like cacciatore, and in breads like focaccia.
-Olive oil is used not only for cooking but also as a condiment–it’s drizzled over meats, roasted vegetables, pastas, and soups.
+Olives are found throughout traditional Italian cuisines, including as snacks during aperitivo hour, in braised dishes like cacciatore, and bread like focaccia.
+Olive oil is used for cooking and as a condiment–it’s drizzled over meats, roasted vegetables, pasta, and soups.

-As one of the countries that drinks and produces the most wine in the world, it makes sense that some of the earliest grapevines were cultivated in the region during Roman times.
+As one of the countries that drink and produce the most wine in the world, it makes sense that some of the earliest grapevines were cultivated in the region during Roman times.
 The Romans undoubtedly contributed to advances in winemaking, but there are even previous roots that point to modern-day Georgia, Armenia, Azerbaijan, and parts of Iran and Turkey.

-But that’s only scratching the surface because there are actually more than 2,000 native Italian grape varieties.
+But that’s only scratching the surface because there are more than 2,000 native Italian grape varieties.

 Going back to Roman times again, finocchio (pronounced fee-no-key-oh) or fennel is another superstar Italian ingredient.
-It most likely originated in the Mediterranean region though ancient Egyptians, Indians, and Chinese are no strangers to it either.
+It most likely originated in the Mediterranean, though ancient Egyptians, Indians, and Chinese are strangers to it.
 The fragrant, mildly sweet herb that smells like licorice grows wild all over the country, and it’s especially popular in the coastal Veneto region in the northeast.

 Or, eat fennel the traditional Italian way–raw as a digestive aid after a meal.
 Just be sure to soak raw fennel in ice for a few minutes to keep them crisp, then slice them thin, or you’ll be chewing up a storm.

 Experts say the beets we enjoy today were likely cultivated in Italy or Germany as early as the 16th century.
-Wherever its true origins lie, we’re just glad to have all of the colorful varieties available to play with when we’re whipping up something delicious in the kitchen like this roasted beet and pistachio salad or this walnut beet spread.
+Wherever its origins lie, we’re glad to have all of the colorful varieties available to play with when we’re whipping up something delicious in the kitchen, like this roasted beet and pistachio salad or this walnut beet spread.

-We especially like roasting the red and white striped beets to maximize their flavor or pickling them to use as a finishing touch to a main course.
-They also taste great, either hot or cold, raw or cooked; it’s just a matter of personal preference.
+We especially like roasting the red and white striped beets to maximize their flavor or pickling them as a finishing touch to the main course.
+They taste great, either hot or cold, raw or cooked; it’s just a matter of personal preference.

-Artichokes are another vegetable that date back to Roman times, and some of the earliest versions were cultivated in Sicily and Naples.
-Artichokes are found in Italian food all over the country, though perhaps its most famous preparations come from Rome, and they’re known as carciofi alla Romana and carciofi alla giudia.
+Artichokes are another vegetable that dates back to Roman times, and some of the earliest versions were cultivated in Sicily and Naples.
+Artichokes are found in Italian food all over the country, though perhaps its most famous preparations come from Rome; they’re known as carciofi alla Romana and carciofi alla giudia.

-Carciofi Alla Romana are Roman-style braised artichokes (think garlic, herbs, olive oil), and carciofi alla giudia are Roman-Jewish style artichokes that are twice-fried and eaten whole.
+Carciofi Alla Romana is Roman-style braised artichokes (think garlic, herbs, olive oil), and carciofi alla giudia are Roman-Jewish style artichokes twice-fried and eaten whole.
 The slight difference is that carciofi alla Romana is usually served as a side dish, whereas carciofi alla giudia is typically enjoyed as an appetizer.

-Rome even has its own local variety of artichoke available if you’re in the area during its short season, between February and April.
-You can also order the baby artichokes at our restaurant pick for classic Roman food in the city center
+Rome even has its local variety of artichokes available if you’re in the area during its short season, between February and April.
+You can also order the baby artichokes at our restaurant pick for classic Roman food in the city center.

 Pro tip: This vegetable can be tricky to prepare at home if you’re not used to working with them.
-To start, use your hands to pull away any tough or blackened outer petals.
+Use your hands to pull away any tough or blackened outer petals.
 Then use a knife to trim the top of the artichoke to remove its prickly tips.